VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 2. Recall earlier that we generated an access token and crafted a special URL to our repository.
 Now we need to tell git to use this URL.
 Using the URL we generated in the last step of our GitHub work, run the following command:

-    {{site.data.alerts.note}} Be sure to use YOUR URL and not type what you see below or you will be disappointed with the results =)
+    <strong>NOTE</strong>: Be sure to use YOUR URL and not type what you see below or you will be disappointed with the results =)

     ```bash
     git remote add origin https://ghp_dKXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX@github.com/EricZimmerman/Voron24Configs.git/